Learn YUM configuration in Linux. Understand what is yum, features of yum, what is a repository, and how to configure it.

 yum repolist command.

 repo id repo name status

 dvdiso RedHat DVD ISO 25,459

-In above output you can see repo is identified by yum.
-Now you can try installation any software from it with yum install command.
+In the above output, you can see repo is identified by yum.
+Now you can try installing any software from it with

-Make sure your ISO is always mounted on system even after reboot (add entry in /etc/fstab to run this repo successfully.
+Make sure your ISO is always mounted on the system even after a reboot (add an entry in /etc/fstab to run this repo successfully.

 YUM repo configuration for http repo

-There are many official and un-official repositories are hosted on internet and can be accessed over http protocol.
-These repositories are large and may contains more packages than your DVD has.
-To use them in yum, your server should have active internet connection and it should be able to connect with http locations you are trying to configure.
+There are many official and unofficial repositories are hosted on the internet and can be accessed over HTTP protocol.
+These repositories are large and may contain more packages than your DVD has.
+To use them in yum, your server should have an active internet connection and it should be able to connect with HTTP locations you are trying to configure.

-In above example you can see 2 web locations are configured in repo.
-First is http for centOS whereas second one is RHEL supplied with https mirror list.
-Since https protocol is used other SSL realted config can be seen following it.
+In the above example, you can see 2 web locations are configured in the repo.
+First is HTTP for centOS whereas the second one is RHEL supplied with https mirror list.
+Since https protocol is used other SSL related config can be seen following it.